30 fishmongers, assistants tested positive for Covid-19: Ong Ye Kung

 "The good thing is that day by day, we see the infection numbers decaying.
 I think we will continue to see a downward trajectory, so the cluster is stablilising," said Mr Ong.

-He added of the preliminary 184 new local cases on Tuesday, 85 or 46 per cent of the cases were isolated before detection.
+He added that of the preliminary 182 new local cases on Tuesday, 85, or around 46 per cent, of the cases were isolated before detection.

 "As you see that happening, you should also see us turning the corner with the numbers coming down, that's how the trajectory often behaves," he added.